threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 ***

+### **Is there any way to run Zero-OS without dhcp?**

+You can set up a node through static routing at the router without DHCP by assigning the MAC address of the NIC to a IP address within your private subnet.

+***

 ### **Do I need any specific port configuration when booting a 3node?**

 No, as long as the 3node is connected to the Internet via an ethernet cable (wifi is not supported), Zero-OS will be able to boot.
 Usually with the DHCP, it automatically assigns an IP address.